a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 ```
 The `sort` command is a fundamental tool in Bash scripting used to organize and rearrange data based on specified criteria.
 It is commonly used to `sort` text files numerically or alphabetically, making it a versatile tool for data manipulation and analysis.

 Here we used the -V option because we are dealing with a mixture of numerical and string data.
 Note also the -o to specify the output file which must precede the input.
-Our table is now ready to be analysed.
+Our table is now ready to be analysed.bio_formats/gtf

 > `Bonus Exercise`
 >